andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Find the *Armature* - it sometimes seems to me that this part of the process is  lot like discovering the model's armature.
 (Talk more about this here.)

 Share these pictures constantly.
 Adipt a beginners mind.
 Articulate when something doesnt feel comfortable (though be willing to accept a minor amount of discomfort, not everything will fit elegantly into the model you need.)  get the help of others - specifically the domain experts.
 Gather round the board and ask questions of your models and see when they break.

+At a meta level, it was exciting to come at DDD from another angle.
+It meant I had to re-read Eric's book, and find value in other parts which I'd previously skimmed.
+I was amazed (yet again) at how relevant and applicable and valuable these concepts were.

 ---